Exact determinant formulas for coalescing particle systems: Introduction

 \subsection{The problem}

-Consider $n$ particles performing independent random walks on~$\mathbb{Z}$.
-When two particles meet, they coalesce into one. \emph{What is the probability that the particles end up at specified positions, having undergone a specified pattern of collisions?}
+Consider $n$ particles performing independent random walks on a one-dimensional universe for which a version of the \emph{`Darboux property'} holds true: two particles cannot swap order without being at some intermediate moment in the same state.
+(We postpone the formal definition to the crossing property of \cref{def:planar} and, for continuous time, to order preservation in \cref{sec:continuous-km}; for now a concrete example to keep in mind is a system of simple random walks, each taking $\pm 1$ steps and starting at even integers; see the non-dotted lines in \cref{fig:intro-21}.)
+When two particles meet, they coalesce into one. \emph{What is the probability that the particles end up at specified positions, having undergone a specified pattern of coalescences?}

-This model appears throughout probability and statistical physics: in the voter model~\cite{HolleyLiggett1975}---where tracing ancestry backward in time produces coalescing lineages---and in population genetics via the Kingman coalescent~\cite{Kingman1982}.
+This model appears throughout probability and statistical physics, notably in the voter model~\cite{HolleyLiggett1975}---where tracing ancestry backward in time produces coalescing lineages.

 For \emph{non-colliding} particles, exact probabilities are classical.
-The Karlin--McGregor theorem~\cite{KM1959} expresses the probability that $n$ particles starting at positions $x_1 < \cdots < x_n$ \emph{avoid collision} as a determinant:
+The Karlin--McGregor theorem~\cite{KM1959} expresses the probability that $n$ particles starting at positions $x_1 \leq \cdots \leq x_n$ \emph{avoid collision} as a determinant:

-where $p(x_i \to y_j)$ is the transition probability from $x_i$ to~$y_j$ for a single particle.
+where $p(x_i \to y_j)$ is the transition probability from $x_i$ to~$y_j$ for a single particle, and the target positions $y_1 \leq \cdots \leq y_n$ are weakly increasing.
 The combinatorial version is the Lindstr\"om--Gessel--Viennot (LGV) lemma~\cite{Lindstrom1973,GV1985}.

 When particles coalesce, the count changes.
 After $m$ coalescences, only $k = n - m$ particles remain.
 The determinant formula breaks down: the number of rows (initial particles) exceeds the number of columns (final particles), leaving no square matrix.